-During the year ended December 31, 2020 and on the General Assembly dated March 10, 2020, the Board of Directors proposed, and the Shareholders resolved to transfer an amount of AED 78,070,000 from general reserve balance to retained earnings (On the General Assembly dated March 17, 2019, the Board of Directors proposed, and the Shareholders resolved to utilise the general reserve balance of AED 426,155,000 to absorb a portion of the accumulated losses carried forward from the prior years).
+During the year ended December 31, 2020 and on the General Assembly dated March 10, 2020, the Board of Directors proposed, and the Shareholders resolved to transfer an amount of AED 78,070,000 from general reserve balance to retained earnings.
+No such transfer to reserve was made during the year ended December 31, 2021.